MITLibraries/timdex-ui/README.md

 A discovery interface backed by [the TIMDEX API](https://github.com/MITLibraries/timdex).

+## Architecture decision records (ADRs)

+This repository contains ADRs in the docs/architecture-decisions directory.

+adr-tools should allow easy creation of additional records with a standardized template.

 ## TIMDEX UI Flow Diagram

 Note: this is a logical flow diagram and not a direct representation of object relationships.
 It is also a guide, not